shivamottaghi/dependency-injection/README.md

 DI is also a design pattern to implement IoC (Inversion of Control) to try to make a class independent of its dependencies, it helps to follow SOLID's dependency inversion , SOLID's single responsibility.

-## How dependencies where inject in this project
+## How dependencies were injected in this project

 There are three classes in transformers folder:
 1. The class which capitalize every other letter in a string , implements transform interface